 - Teams will submit a report of maximum 4 pages and a ppt presentation of maximum 20 slides.
-These should be submitted by the fixed deadline by email to email@example.com.
-A format for the report will be made available to the teams.
+These should be submitted by the fixed deadline by email to firstname.lastname@example.org.
+A format for the report can be found on https://www.food-sta.eu/ssc-2019-timeline-and-important-dates.
 The submitted ppt presentation will be presented at the IFA Virtual Workshop in Sustainable Aquaculture, an open and internationally disseminated event.

 - Using a set of pre-defined evaluation criteria, the Scientific Board will evaluate the teams and find the winner on the basis of:

 - The Project: The originality of the project.
 The match of the project to the competition aim.
 The innovativeness and potential exploitability of the project (application to industry and social, economic and environmental impact).